National Rugby League: 2010–2019: Establishment of the ARLC

-2020–2021: COVID affected seasons and further expansion
+2020–2021: COVID-affected seasons

 On 22 March 2020, during the COVID-19 pandemic, the NRL became one of the last major sports in the world to continue playing games.
 Following the imposition of the first COVID-19 restrictions, the NRL initially announced it would be moving forward with the season.
-The decision prompted a wave of condemnation online, including from Australian personalities and sport people.
+The decision prompted a wave of condemnation online, including from Australian personalities and sportspeople.
 The following day after Queensland closed its borders, the NRL announced that the season would have to be suspended indefinitely.
 It was feared that some teams would not survive this period without income, as it was foreseen as a financial catastrophe.

 On 9 April 2020, ARL Commissioner Wayne Pearce announced the NRL would return on 28 May.
 The announcement came under heavy criticism from the Government of New South Wales and health officials, with Premier Gladys Berejiklian saying she had not approved a return.
 However, the NRL released documents signed by NSW Police Commissioner Mick Fuller, showing approval for the NRL to continue without crowds.
 The competition ended up kicking off on that date, with the Parramatta Eels defeating the Brisbane Broncos 34–6 at Lang Park behind closed doors.
 The match drew the highest TV ratings for a regular season game since 2014.
 The NRL returned a full two weeks before any other sport in Australia, and were the first sport to return to play worldwide that actually ceased play.

 In October 2021, after months of speculation, the NRL and the ARLC announced that the competition would expand to 17 teams, with the admission of the Dolphins, based out of the suburb of Redcliffe in greater Brisbane, for the 2023 season.

 2022 – present: Further expansion

 Following the introduction of the Dolphins in 2023, NRL executives spoke openly about the desire to further expand the competition.
 On 12 March 2023, reports emerged that the ARL Commission was working towards a 20-team competition, and sought to achieve this target before the 2032 Summer Olympics in Brisbane.
-ARLC CEO Andrew Abdo and chairman Peter V’landys confirmed the plan would be to add three teams to the NRL by 2030, of which up to two could be based outside of Australia.
+ARLC CEO Andrew Abdo and chairman Peter V'landys confirmed the plan would be to add three teams to the NRL by 2030, of which up to two could be based outside of Australia.

 In October 2024 a Perth, Western Australia bid, in consultation with the North Sydney Bears and backed by the Western Australian Government, was reported however this was rejected 2 weeks later by the NRL commission over fears the consortium would be unable to fund the $20 million expansion fee.
 By November, talks had resumed and the Western Bears were largely expected to be announced as the NRL's 18th team, entering in the 2027 season.